caseyg/awesome/TOPICS.md

 *   [poole/poole](https://github.com/poole/poole) - The Jekyll Butler.
 A no frills responsive Jekyll blog theme.

 *   [chrisanthropic/Open-Publisher](https://github.com/chrisanthropic/Open-Publisher) - Using Jekyll to create outputs that can be used as Pandoc inputs.
 In short - input markdown, output mobi, epub, pdf, and print-ready pdf.
 With a focus on fiction.

+*   [jekyll/minima](https://github.com/jekyll/minima) - Minima is a one-size-fits-all Jekyll theme for writers.

+*   [github/choosealicense.com](https://github.com/github/choosealicense.com) - A site to provide non-judgmental guidance on choosing a license for your open source project

+*   [benbalter/jekyll-style-guide](https://github.com/benbalter/jekyll-style-guide) - An opinionated guide to common Jekyll design patterns and anti-patterns.

+*   [wildlyinaccurate/jekyll-responsive-image](https://github.com/wildlyinaccurate/jekyll-responsive-image) - An unopinionated Jekyll plugin for generating and using responsive images

+*   [siteleaf/learn.siteleaf.com](https://github.com/siteleaf/learn.siteleaf.com) - Siteleaf Learn is a documentation and learning resource for Siteleaf v2.

+*   [georgemandis/jekyll-rss-feeds](https://github.com/georgemandis/jekyll-rss-feeds) - Templates for rendering RSS feeds for your Jekyll blog

 ## micropub-endpoint